1Abc342PedroGina/MACH_BSD/README.md

-# What is XNU?
+# What is MACH_BSD

-XNU kernel is part of the Darwin operating system for use in macOS and iOS operating systems.
+MACH_BSD kernel is part of the Bible OS Micro part of operating system for use in BibleOS operating systems.
 XNU is an acronym for X is Not Unix.
 XNU is a hybrid kernel combining the Mach kernel developed at Carnegie Mellon University with components from FreeBSD and a C++ API for writing drivers called IOKit.
 XNU runs on x86_64 and ARM64 for both single processor and multi-processor configurations.